Infineon/TARGET_CYW955513EVK-01/README.md

 ## Overview

-The Infineon AIROC™ Wi-Fi & Bluetooth® combo evaluation kit (CYW955513EVK-01) enables evaluation, prototyping, and development of a wide array of IoT applications using the AIROC™ CYW55513, a low power and high performance combo chip.
+The Infineon AIROC™ Bluetooth® embedded mode evaluation kit (CYW955513EVK-01) enables evaluation, prototyping, and development of a wide array of IoT applications using the AIROC™ CYW55513, a low power and high performance chip.
+This kit should is for evaluating Bluetooth® embedded mode applications on CYW55513 only.

 ![](docs/html/board.png)